 Keep Your Wedding Vows Secret from Your Partner

-Though you may share general inspiration and ideas with a close friend or coordinate ideas with your partner, it’s important to keep your wedding vows secret so they’re totally true to your ceremony.
-By design, vows are meant to be shared during a set time—your wedding date—in front of a select group of witnesses and your chosen minister.
+Remember — by design, vows are meant to be shared during a set time (your wedding date) in front of a select group of witnesses and your chosen minister.
 That’s what makes the act so important; if you broadcast your marriage vows beforehand, it may lessen the impact.

 Marriage Vows Examples